- City Services

 Does the Department fill up pools?

 Yes, if you live in the Jacksonville City limits and your pool is an in-ground (non-vinyl lined) pool.
-If you want to request Jacksonville Fire and Emergency Services fill up your in-ground pool, please contact Utility Billing 910-938-5248 to arrange for payment of water used (the cost varies on the size of the pool).
-Once payment has been received, Water Billing contacts the Department and someone from the Department will in turn contact you to schedule a mutually convenient time to fill up the pool.
+If you would like to request to have your in-ground pool filled by Jacksonville Fire & Emergency Services, please contact Utility Billing 910-938-5248 to arrange for payment of water used (the cost varies on the size of the pool).
+Once payment has been received, Water Billing contacts the Department and someone from Jacksonville Fire & Emergency Services will in turn contact you to schedule a mutually convenient time to fill up the pool.

-Jacksonville Fire and Emergency Services does not fill vinyl lined pools as we cannot guarantee the pressure from the hose will not rip your pool liner.
+Jacksonville Fire & Emergency Services does not fill vinyl-lined pools as we cannot guarantee the pressure from the hose will not rip your pool liner.

 If you have a vinyl-lined pool, contact Utility Billing (number listed above) and provide information on the approximate size of the pool and the date you filled the pool; they will in turn provide an adjustment to the sewer portion of your water bill.